Oladapo-jpg/public-health-projects/README.md

 Compared average personal well-being scores before and during the COVID/Post-COVID period using official UK ONS data, highlighting reductions in life satisfaction, happiness, and feelings that life is worthwhile, alongside increased anxiety levels.

+## Project 10: Self-Harm Rates by Sexual Orientation in England and Wales

+Explored health inequalities in intentional self-harm using official ONS data.
+The analysis found substantially higher age-standardised self-harm rates among LGB+ populations compared with heterosexual populations, with the highest rates observed among females.

 ## Dataset